 Reset All Settings: This will reset all General settings to the default configuration.

-Connection Type: This setting will allow you to specify the use of UDP or TCP.
+Transport: This setting will allow you to specify the use of UDP or TCP.
 In general, UDP will usually provide the best performance for most users, but TCP may be necessary for certain networks.

 Data Encryption: There are four available options, GCM and CBC for both AES-128 and AES-256 encryption.
 Intego Privacy Protection exclusively uses encryption that has not been cracked and is known to be secure.
 All of these options will provide you security, but the higher levels of encryption will have a greater impact on performance.